music influence explorer

 The Kinks

-British Invasion contemporaries with melodic songwriting and social commentary.
+British Invasion contemporaries with sharp songwriting and distinctive guitar sounds.

 1960s · Rock